rapyuta-robotics/rapyuta-io-docs/hugo/content/core-concepts/logging/deployment-logs.md

 pre: "2. "
 weight: 194
 ---
-Logs of a deployment are available as *historical logs* and are streamed continuously (*live logs*) in real time.
+rapyuta.io provides tabular searchable logs (*historical logs*) for components of a deployment both in the cloud or on a device.

+Additionally, for components deployed on the cloud the rapyuta.io offers a way to stream (*live logs*) and follow stdout/stderr.

 [Add a *ROS Publisher Exclusive* package](/getting-started/create-new-package) that has a _Talker_ component with cloud runtime.
 It publishes the ROS topic